Health Focus

 Expert Insight: "PFAS are unlike virtually any other environmental toxin we deal with in medicine because they are genuinely persistent — they do not break down in the environment or in the human body," explains preventative cardiologist Dr. Michael Chen.
 "From a cardiovascular standpoint, the research linking PFAS exposure to dyslipidemia, hypertension, and cardiac function changes is concerning.
 Combined with the thyroid disruption, immune suppression, and carcinogenic effects documented in the literature, PFAS represent one of the most significant environmental health challenges facing American patients today.
 And the disturbing reality is that most people have no idea they're being exposed."

-PFAS (pronounced “P-FAS”) stands for per- and polyfluoroalkyl substances — a family of over 12,000 synthetic chemical compounds that have been manufactured and used in industrial and consumer products since the 1940s.
+PFAS (pronounced "P-FAS") stands for per- and polyfluoroalkyl substances — a family of over 12,000 synthetic chemical compounds (most notably PFOA and PFOS) that have been manufactured and used in industrial and consumer products since the 1940s.
 Their defining characteristic is the carbon-fluorine bond, one of the strongest in all of chemistry, which makes them:

 • Extraordinarily resistant to heat (used in non-stick cookware, fireproof clothing)